With big dreams and so little time, developing effective new habits can put you ahead of the game with little effort.

-Do this daily rather than letting things build up, calling for a big clean up session each week or month.
+Do this daily rather than letting things build up, calling for a big clean-up session each week or month.

 2. Arrive early.

 Looking for parking or realizing that you still need to sprint three blocks to arrive on time makes you frazzled and distracted for your important meeting, audition, or date.

-I promise: starting off any interaction sweaty and panicked is NOT a good look for you.
+I promise: starting off any interaction sweaty and panicked is not a good look for you.

 If you arrive early, you’ll be granted time to take a breather, prep for your meeting, or stay active on social media.

 You’d be surprised by how prepared and confident it can make you feel in any situation.

-3. Have a nightly gratitude practice.
+3. Develop the new habit of a nightly gratitude practice.

-If you had a great day, then counting your blessings allows for appreciation, acceptance, and a good night’s sleep.
+If you had a great day, counting your blessings allows for appreciation, acceptance, and a good night’s sleep.

-If you had a terrible day, focusing on everything that went right helps reset the mind and prepare for a better day tomorrow.
+If you had a terrible day, focusing on everything that went right helps reset your mind and prepare for a better day tomorrow.

-Big gratitudes are always great; but don’t forget the power of small gratitudes – like the stranger who smiled at you, or the flower growing out of the sidewalk crack.
+Big gratitudes are always great, but don’t forget the power of small gratitudes, like the stranger who smiled at you, or the flower growing out of the sidewalk crack.

 4. When in doubt, overdress.

-Confidence in your stride, your speaking voice, and in talking about your field or talent is the first thing anyone notices when they want to potentially work with you or be your friend.
+Confidence in your stride, speaking voice, and talking about your field or talent is the first thing anyone notices when they want to work with you or be your friend potentially.

-Clothing confidence is an effortless way to get you started on the right foot without too much preparation.
+Clothing confidence is an effortless way to get started on the right foot without too much preparation.

 Anything that requires you to tuck in straps or deal with annoying sleeves to roll up does NOT go on your list.

 5. Snap out of it.

 Got in a fight with your significant other?

-But we forget that it uses up the same energy that we could use to focus on how we can make it right.
+But we forget that it uses the same energy that we could use to focus on how to make it right.

-When you catch yourself going down the negative Nancy rabbit hole, lift up your hand, snap your fingers and say, “I can change my state in a heartbeat.”
+When you catch yourself going down the negative Nancy rabbit hole, lift up your hand, snap your fingers, and say, “I can change my state in a heartbeat.”

-Remember: emotions are 100 percent controllable by you.
-While everyone is wasting time with their bad days, you already have a head start by turning yours around in a jiffy!
+While everyone wastes time on their bad days, you already have a head start by turning yours around in a jiffy!

 6. Take intentional breaks.